MO-W59/auto_service_app/README.md

 vvv----- TODO list -----vvv

-go to edit page after new submit for all items

 new user/remove user functions refactor

+edit/go to edit repair functions refactor

+add remove functions for all objects

 reduce lines in modules look at validte.py for example, is_valid = False --> return is_valid...just return False or True